How To Stay Focused and Motivated When Your Prospects Aren’t

 Increase Your Product & Service Knowledge

-Marketing and selling IT services is not an easy task for industry outsiders.
+Marketing and selling IT & Cybersecurity services is not an easy task for industry outsiders (or even insiders for that matter).
 If you didn’t start your career as a Computer Science major working a Support Desk, then you likely don’t have a deep technical knowledge of the products and solutions you are trying to sell.
 This inexperience can bleed through on your sales calls and cause you to miss out on opportunities to provide value.

 Making sure that sales and marketing personnel are up to speed on technology offerings is crucial and summer is the perfect time to do it.
-Vendors and technology partners often have a lot of resources available on their website to help with selling and marketing their services.
-Watching training videos and reading through tutorials can equip you and your team to close more deals when opportunities eventually start to present themselves.
+Vendors and technology partners have been investing heavily in online resources during the pandemic.
+Watching training videos, past events, and tutorials can equip you and your team to close more deals when opportunities eventually start to present themselves.

 Give Away Your Time For Free